 - If the services provided do not fit into any of the special cases, then the general provisions of the place of supply rules apply.
 However, when your client or customer is situated outside the implementing states, then you may consider whether to zero-rate the services, in accordance with Art.
 31 of the Executive Regulations.
 If you are actually providing these services outside the GCC, for example, if you are travelling abroad to consult with your client, then you may be able to zero-rate the services.
-Otherwise, you may conduct the following checklist:
+Otherwise, you may conduct the following process guide:

 6. Practical Implementation